AU-CDS/assignment3-pretrained-cnns-Emma-Marie/README.md

 - run "bash run.sh" from the commandline to activate the virtual environment, run the code in the clf_pretrainedCnn script, and deactivate the environment.

 ### Further notes on running script
-When I trained the model on the full data set, it took me around 24 hours to train the model using the biggest machine on Ucloud (DeiC Interactive HPC (SDU) / u1-standard-64 (x1))!
+When I trained the model on the full data set, it took me around 18 hours to train the model using the biggest machine on Ucloud (64 CPU)!
 Consider running the code using only a small sample of the data, if you just want to test if the code is working properly.
 This can be done by uncommenting line 68-70 in the ```clf_pretrainedCnn```script.

 ## Utils
 In the ```utils``` folder is a script called ```plotting.py```which contains a plotting function.
 The function is created by my teacher Ross, and we used it in class.
 I call this script in my of main scripts and use the function to plot the training and validation history plots of the model.